oncyberio/oo-game-server-starter/README.md

 To add player specific attributes, add the relevent properties to the `Player` class.

-To add general game attributes, add the relevent properties to the `State` class.
+To add general game attributes, add the relevent properties to the `RoomState` class.

 The state is synchronized regularly for all client scripts; You can customize the rate in `src/room.ts` by setting the `tickRate` property;